achernodub/targer/README.md

 }
 ```

-Web application lives in a separate repository, but is also part of the TARGER project,
+Web application which is also a part of TARGER project lives in a separate repository
-you can access the code at https://github.com/uhh-lt/targer.
-There you will find
+https://github.com/uhh-lt/targer.
+There you will find  instructions on how to run
-instructions on how to run this web application locally.
+it locally.

 URL for accessing TARGER web-application and web-service online: http://ltdemos.informatik.uni-hamburg.de/targer/.